saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium.md

 :::

 ### Step 4: Set Up Capabilities
-Update your Capabilities to run on Sauce Labs Emulators to have the minimum required Appium Capabilities to run an iOS App test:
+Update your Capabilities to run on Sauce Labs Real Devices to have the minimum required Appium Capabilities to run an iOS App test:

 ```
 String appName = "iOS.RealDevice.SauceLabs.Mobile.Sample.app.2.7.1.ipa";